dotnet/arcade/async-triage-core-eng13288.md

 ### Unknowns and Open Questions
 - How can we distinguish if an issue needs triage, or if it was just created and will immediately have an Epic assigned to it? ([link to issue](https://github.com/dotnet/core-eng/issues/13457))
   - Suggested - a background job that occasionally scans for unassigned issues and adds a conversation on Teams if necessary, rather than generating a conversation every time an issue is created.
 This also addresses an interesting case in which an issue was assigned to one Epic, then unassigned.
-- How can we push stagnating issues to the top of discussion on Teams so they can be resolved?
-What do we define as a stale issue?
-  - Suggested - have a bot periodically comment on the conversations that still need resolution.
-  - Suggested - weekly generated conversation listing all of the issues that still need to be triaged (ex. issues over a week old)
-  - Addressing this may be out of scope of the initial solution.
 - Some issues may not need to be assigned to an Epic (ex. customers that open issues for themselves).
-  - Suggested - marking these issues with a label for the bot to ignore, or triage assigns to "work tracking for other teams" epic.
+  - Suggested - marking these issues with a label for the bot to ignore, or triage assigns them to the "work tracking for other teams" epic.

 ### Proof of Concepts
 - Verify that we are able to open a new conversation in a channel on Teams when a new issue is opened on GitHub.
 Try to utilize some similar functionality to the FR Mention Bot.